Cataract Surgery & IOL

 Why Choose us

-We are one of Delhi NCR’s leading eye centres for cataract surgery and IOL implantation.
-Dr Ritu Aurora, Head of Cataract Services has more than 25 years of experience with one of the safest and gentlest hands in the industry.
+We are one of Delhi NCR’s leading eye centres for cataract surgery in Noida and IOL implantation.
+Dr Ritu Aurora, The head of Cataract Services has more than 25 years of experience with one of the safest and gentlest hands in the industry.
 So much so that other doctors bring their elderly parents to be operated by her!

 Vision Plus Eye Centre is equipped with the latest technology to give excellent results for our patients.
-Our Advanced Operation theatre with Hepa filter, laminar air flow and Sterilization techniques ensure an infection-free environment that is critical for eye surgery.
-Our operation theater is also equipped with Zeiss Lumera I operating microscope, Sony recording system and the Alcon Centurion Gold vision system with Ozil from the.
-USA , as well as the Constellation, a high performance Venturi system.
-This means world class facilities at affordable rates, offering you freedom from glasses after cataract surgery with the latest technology premium IOLs.
+Our Advanced Operation theatre with Hepa filter, laminar airflow and Sterilization techniques ensure an infection-free environment that is critical for eye surgery.
+Our operation theatre is also equipped with Zeiss Lumera I operating microscope, a Sony recording system and the Alcon Centurion Gold vision system with Ozil from the.
+USA, as well as the Constellation, a high performance Venturi system.
+This means world-class facilities at affordable rates, offering you freedom from glasses after cataract surgery with the latest technology premium IOLs.
+Our commitment to excellence and focus on patient care sets us apart as the Best Hospital for Cataract Surgery in Noida.
+We take pride in offering top-notch medical services, and our affordable Eye Clinic in Noida ensures that quality eye care is accessible to all.

 What is Cataract?